Skip to content

 Google selected four UX students from the University of Michigan for a nine-month research and design project on Google Assistant.
 We worked directly with a Google Assistant team as our partner.
 The brief was open: figure out why college students were choosing Siri over Google Assistant, and design something about it.

 We surveyed and interviewed 50+ students and kept hearing the same thing.
 Every student used Canvas daily.
 Every student found it frustrating.
-No voice assistant had built into it.
+No voice assistant had tapped into it.
 I led the design of a Canvas integration for Google Assistant, and after testing the prototype, student interest doubled.

 My Role